aegiswp/child/README.md

 7. You should see the Aegis Child Theme listed.
 Click `Activate`.

 ## Usage

 After activating the Aegis Child Theme, you can start customizing it:

-1. Go to `Appearance` > `Customize` in your WordPress dashboard.
+1. Go to `Appearance` > `Editor` in your WordPress dashboard.
 2. All customization options will be available here.
 Any changes you make will not affect the parent theme.
-3. Do not forget to click `Publish` after making your desired changes.
+3. Do not forget to click `Save` after making your desired changes.

 **Note**: If there are template files in the child theme, they will override the equivalent file in the parent theme.

 ## Support

-For support, please raise [an issue](https://github.com/atmostfear-entertainment/aegis-child/issues) in the GitHub repository.
+For support, please raise [an issue](https://github.com/aegiswp/theme-child/issues) in the GitHub repository.

 ## Contributing

 Contributions are welcome!
-Please read our [CONTRIBUTING.md](https://github.com/atmostfear-entertainment/aegis/blob/main/CONTRIBUTING.md) file for guidelines on how to contribute.
+Please read our [CONTRIBUTING.md](https://github.com/aegiswp/theme/blob/main/CONTRIBUTING.md) file for guidelines on how to contribute.

 ## License

 The Aegis Child Theme is licensed under the GNU General Public License v2.0.
 For more details, see the [LICENSE](LICENSE) file.